BUNPC/Homer3/README.md

 [Getting started with Homer3](https://github.com/BUNPC/Homer3/wiki/Getting-started-with-Homer3)

-Note that cloning the repository or using the Download .zip button on the repository webpage will not download the submodule libraries that are a part of Homer3.
+Note that cloning the repository or using the Download .zip button on the repository webpage WILL NOT download the submodule libraries that are a part of Homer3.
 Without these, the application will not run.
 These submodules must be downloaded manually from their respective repositories and placed in the \Homer3 folder.

 ## Support
 Support for users of Homer3 is available via the [Homer3 & AtlasViewer community forum](https://openfnirs.org/community/homer3-forum/) hosted on openfnirs.org.
-This forum is questions about how to use Homer3.
+This forum is for questions about how to use Homer3.

 To report a bug or suggest a feature, please [create an issue](https://github.com/BUNPC/Homer3/issues/new/choose) here on GitHub.